 As for the ‘red’ part breeding true, if you are talking about the Mahogany gene in Rhode Island Reds, then the first-cross females won’t be pure for it, so you can expect to get about half Mahogany and half the same colour as the females when you breed back to the original red male.

 Plus, you might pick up the ‘dilute’ gene from the original silver female, so that will affect the saturation of colour and make it difficult to get back to a deep red Mahogany.

-I have a group of growers from the opposite ‘non-sex-linked’ cross of white cockerel to red hens.
+I have a group of growers from the opposite ‘non-sex-linked cross of a white cockerel to red hens.
 They are white-looking cocks and hens and rusty coloured cocks and hens.
 Am I correct in thinking that the white-looking hens would breed true if I bred them back to a pure white cockerel?
-Also would the white-looking cockerels breed true if bred back to pure white hens? and what would be the outcome of a sibling cross between these impure but white-looking birds be?
+Also, would the white-looking cockerels breed true if bred back to pure white hens?
+And what would be the outcome of a sibling cross between these impure but white-looking birds be?

 Your last question: ‘What would be the outcome of a sibling cross between these impure but white-looking birds?’
-Exactly the same results as the question before it.
-If a female carries the silver gene, then she IS silver – she can only carry 1 dose because it is sex-linked (and Dominant – but that only refers to males when talking about sex-linkage).
-So, when you say ‘pure,’ a female can’t really be pure for sex linked genes, and so that should give you your answer.
+The same results as the question before it.
+If a female carries the silver gene, then she IS silver – she can only carry 1 dose because it is sex-linked (and Dominant – but that only refers to males when talking about sex linkage).
+So, when you say ‘pure,’ a female can’t really be pure for sex-linked genes, and so that should give you your answer.

 A white bird is a white bird.
 It is not guaranteed silver!
 It MAY be silver, but you don’t know without testing it by crossing to a gold-coloured bird and monitoring the results.

-So, which breeds are silver, and gold? – this list should help you to remember:
+So, to help you with sex-linked crosses, which breeds are silver and gold? – this list should help you to remember: